atlasapi/atlas-deer/README.md

 You will need:
   * Maven 3
-  * Google’s protocol buffer compiler, protoc, on your path
+  * Google’s protocol buffer compiler, protoc, on your path (see bug below if you have trouble compiling protoc).
   * ElasticSearch 0.19.8 (http://www.elasticsearch.org/downloads/0-19-8/)
   * The current version of the 2.0.x release of Cassandra (http://planetcassandra.org/cassandra/) and latest cqlsh
   * The latest version of MongoDB (http://www.mongodb.org/)